ds26gte/scmindent/README.md

 (-1 if)
 ```

-would also cause all of `if`'s subforms to be aligned.
+would also cause all of `if`’s subforms to be aligned.
 (This is because
 -1 causes subforms on subsequent lines to line up against the first
 argument subform on the first line, and that happens to be 3 columns
 past the beginning of a 2-column keyword like `if`.
 The only difference